 - Historic text which was unchanged from previous years and did not relate to ongoing activities;

-- Content of external websites or documents linked from within www.nestle.com/CSV pages; and,
+- Content of external websites or documents linked from within www.nestlé.com/CSV pages; and

-This independent statement should not be relied upon to detect all errors, omissions or misstatements that may exist within the CSR report.
+- This independent statement should not be relied upon to detect all errors, omissions or misstatements that may exist within the Creating Shared Value report.
 The scope of our work was defined and agreed in consultation with Nestlé; and

 Statement of Bureau Veritas Independence, Impartiality and Competence

-Bureau Veritas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 180 years history in providing independent assurance services.
+Bureau Veritas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 180 years of history in providing independent assurance services.

+Bureau Veritas has implemented a Code of Ethics across its business which ensures that all our staff maintains high standards in their day to day business activities.
+We are particularly vigilant in the prevention of conflicts of interest.
 Bureau Veritas has a number of existing commercial contracts with Nestlé.
 Our assurance team does not have any involvement in any other projects with Nestlé outside those of an independent assurance scope and we do not consider there to be a conflict between the other services provided by Bureau Veritas and that of our assurance team.

 Our assurance team completing the work for Nestlé has extensive knowledge of conducting assurance over environmental, social, health, safety and ethical information and systems, and through its combined experience in this field, an excellent understanding of good practice in corporate responsibility reporting and assurance.

-3 Inclusivity is the participation of stakeholders in developing and achieving an accountable and strategic response to sustainability.
+- Inclusivity is the participation of stakeholders in developing and achieving an accountable and strategic response to sustainability.

-4 Materiality is determining the relevance and significance of an issue to an organisation and its stakeholders.
+- Materiality is determining the relevance and significance of an issue to an organisation and its stakeholders.

-5 Responsiveness is the extent of an organisation’s response to stakeholder issues and is realised through decisions, actions and communication with stakeholders.
+- Responsiveness is the extent of an organisation’s response to stakeholder issues and is realised through decisions, actions and communication with stakeholders.